 And after the birth? …

-We usually advise that the mother returns to see us for a check up and, if necessary, for treatment.
+We usually advise that both mother and child return to see us for a check up and, if necessary, for treatment.
 Osteopathy after a pregnancy can:

 - Ensure your body returns back to shape quickly